winksaville/mkllvm-tool-chain/README.md

 # Make llvm tool-chain

+**See "make help" for the most current information.**

+Use llvm-config to get configuration information such as option flags, directories for libraries and include files ...

 There are a number of targets, see Makefile.
 As an example, here's how to build master:
 ```bash